Tigers vs. Astros MLB Betting Odds, Trends & Prediction

 Tigers vs. Astros MLB Betting Trends

-Over/Under has gone UNDER in 11 of Houston’s last 14 games when playing as the favorite

-The total has gone OVER in 12 of Detroit’s last 15 games played in June
+The total has gone UNDER in 9 of Houston’s last 11 games played on a Saturday

 Tigers vs. Astros MLB BETTING PREDICTION

 Take Houston.
-The Astros are 12-4 in their last 16 games against the Tigers, are 5-2 in their last seven games when playing at home versus Detroit and are 6-1 in their last seven games played on a Friday.
-On the other side, the Tigers are 2-5 in their last seven games overall and are 2-5 in their last seven games played on a Friday.
+The Astros are 15-6 in their last 21 games against the Tigers, which includes marks of 13-4 in their last 17 meetings with Detroit and 5-1 in their last six meetings with the Tigers.
+On the other side, the Tigers are just 2-6 in their last eight games overall, are 2-6 in their last eight road games versus the Astros and are 2-5 in their last seven games when playing as an underdog.